top of page

 Kearney Team Past and Present:

-Pam, Andy, Ashley, and Jenny are working on a project examining the impacts of microplastics and pharmaceutical contamination on plant growth and development.
+Pam, Andy, Ashley, and Jenny completed a research project examining the impacts of microplastics and pharmaceutical contamination on plant growth and development.

 Zoe was an undergraduate researcher on Kearney Team who graduated in 2019.
-As part of her 2018 Summer Scholars and Artists Fellowship she studied the impact of wetland invasive plants on soil structural and functional properties.
+She studied the impact of wetland invasive plants on soil structural and functional properties.

 bottom of page